If I say Astra, what comes to mind?

 It's time to get down to business: discover Astra's options.

 A clear interface

-After activating the theme, a link entitled Astra Options appeared on your Dashboard, within the Appearance menu.
+After activating the theme, a link entitled Astra Options appears on your Dashboard, within the Appearance menu.

-Once inside these options, you will discover several things:
+Once inside these options, you will find several things:

-- Several links will allow you to be redirected to the Customizer settings : this is one of the key point of this theme.
+- Several links will allow you to be redirected to the Customizer settings: this is one of the key points of this theme.

 - To save time, you can import starter sites.
 These are ready-to-use templates that require the installation of the Astra Starter Sites plugin, listed in the directory.
 A simple click on the Install Importer Plugin link will activate it for you.
-Then, simply choose your page builder (Gutenberg, Brizy, Elementor or Beaver Builder), and it'll suggest you some templates (nearly a hundred to create a blog, an ecommerce, business or freelancer website).
+Then, simply choose your page builder (Gutenberg, Brizy, Elementor or Beaver Builder), and it'll suggest templates (nearly a hundred to create a blog, ecommerce, business or freelancer website).
 Please note that some of these templates can only be activated if you have purchased one of the two premium Agency options (Mini Agency Bundle or Agency Bundle).
 It took me about 1 minute for the starter site to be installed.
-Here you are, with a website ready to use without having contributed to it!
-You can of course customize it as you wish.
+Now you have a website ready to use without having contributed to it!
+You can, of course, customize it as you wish.
 Note that there is a feature to delete all the settings of the demo later, if it no longer suits you.
-Good point, even if the option is not 100% effective.
+Good to know, even if the option is not 100% effective.
 I had to manually remove the remaining logo and a social sharing plugin that was still lying around.